Skip to main content

 Why I picked Xledger: Xledger's automation accounting and financial tasks address the specific challenges faced by nonprofits, like limited resources.
 As a cloud-based system, Xledger allows nonprofit staff and volunteers to access financial data and tools from any location and on any device, with access to real-time insights to enhance transparency and accountability and build donor trust.

-Integrations include Salesforce, Microsoft Dynamics CRM, Magento, GoldFinch, Harvest, JPMorgan Chase Bank, Chase Credit Card, and more.
+Integrations include Salesforce, Microsoft Dynamics CRM, Magento, GoldFinch, Harvest, JPMorgan Chase Bank, and Chase Credit Card.

 Pros and cons